 Gateway Technical College is a public technical college and is one of the largest members of the state-run Wisconsin Technical College System.
 It offers eligible students two unique opportunities to attend Gateway tuition-free through its Gateway Promise program.
 The first is the high school Promise program is for seniors, offering them cutting-edge programs, classrooms, and learning opportunities.
 Promise 2 Finish, the second program, is for returning adults who have been out of college for over two years and want to finish their degree.
-Between financial aid and Gateway’s tuition and fees, the college covers the cost gap so that students can earn their degrees tuition-free.
+Between financial aid and Gateway’s tuition and fees, the college covers the cost gap so that students can earn their degrees without worrying about tuition costs.

 #12 Allen Community College